Moving AGAT-7 retro-computer project to the “Retrobyte” platform

-- VGA output will be built via frame-buffer to preserve original timings.
-SDRAM controller has to be modified too to accommodate it.
+- VGA output will be built via frame buffer to preserve original timings.
+The SDRAM controller has to be modified, too, to accommodate it.

-- The addition of an “AGAT-9” computer replica to the same platform to make a 2-in-1 computer with the ability to switch between them.
+- It adds an “AGAT-9” computer replica to the same platform to make a 2-in-1 computer that can switch between them.

-I’m going to use Twitter to provide further updates of the project, so please follow me there if you are interested in its progress:
+I’m going to use Twitter to provide further updates on the project, so please follow me there if you are interested in its progress: